-The free plan comes with 5GB of monthly bandwidth— which is more generous than most free ecommerce builders.
+The free plan comes with 5GB of monthly bandwidth.

 Strikingly includes an ad that appears on free websites once a visitor starts scrolling.
 It’s a bit intrusive but if you can live with it, Strikingly’s free plan is solid:

-WooCommerce is totally free— the problem is that you’ll need to find a free Wordpress host too.
+WooCommerce is free but it does not include hosting— which you’ll have to pay for.
 The thing to know about WooCommerce is that it isn’t a standalone website builder.
 Instead, it’s a plugin that can be added to an existing WordPress website to turn it into an ecommerce store.

 Wordpress needs to be installed on a web host.
-So you’ll need to find a good free web host— and there’s really not any.
-This is the biggest reason WooCommerce isn’t ideal for a free ecommerce website.
+So you’ll need to pay for a web host— which is why I haven’t included WooCommerce in this list.